 Finally, many individuals contributed to creating the final materials associated with this project.
-Erin Hofmann and R. John Dawes (Chesapeake Commons) made customized changes to the Water Reporter app so that it would better fit our data collection needs for the Introductory Monitoring Program.
+Kaitlin Scowen designed an ArcGIS Survey123 survey that is intuitive and accessible to users of all levels of expertise.
+Erin Hofmann and R. John Dawes (Chesapeake Commons) made customized changes to the Water Reporter app so that it would better fit our data collection needs for the previously used Introductory Monitoring Program.
 Dylan Taillie, Emily Nastase, and Nathan Miller (UMCES-IAN) assisted with layout, graphic design, and copy editing of project materials.
 Will Parson (Chesapeake Bay Program) provided images and video clips.
 Jamie Currie (UMCES-IAN) assisted with filming and photographing several field trips and workshops.
 Dr. Jason Howard (UMCES-IAN) was involved in the initial stages of the protocol co-development process.